jbhammon/SI507-HW6/README.md

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

 There is a <style> tag after the <script> tag, and it defines some CSS that changes the appearance of <p> tags.
 Those grey boxes and borders are the result of that CSS.
 We could change the color from grey to blue by changing the value being given to the 'background-color' property from '#b3b3b3' to 'blue'.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

+I noticed there was a javascript function defined, called copyFunction(), that was being called when the <li> tag containing 'University of Michigan' was copied.
+It added the text 'Go Blue!' to the innerHTML of an element with the ID 'cheer'.
+I created a second function, copyFunctionCanada(), that adds 'O Canada' to the innerHTML of the same tag.
+Then I added a call to the new function when the <li> element for McGill University is copied.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**